Gym Equipment Finance: What You Need to Know

 Online lenders can offer business lines of credit, in addition to banks and traditional lenders.
 In this case, your lender will extend you a predetermined amount of cash that you can dip into whenever you need to, and in whatever amount you need.

 You’re only responsible for repaying what you’ve used, plus interest.
 So, lines of credit are an ideal financing solution for business owners to cover smaller, unexpected expenses—like, for instance, your foam rollers and wrist wraps that have mysteriously gone missing.

 Also, know that a line of credit isn’t mutually exclusive with any of the loan or leasing options mentioned here.
 In fact, it’s a useful solution for many business owners to have in their back pocket, just in case the need arises for extra funds.

 Qualifying for a business line of credit is a little harder than invoice financing, which is self-securing.
-Lenders will want to see an annual business revenue over $180,000, a minimum credit score of 630, and at least one year of business history.
+Lenders will want to see an annual business revenue of over $100,000, a minimum credit score of 630, and at least one year of business history.

-If you have a single, clear purchase in mind—say, you need 10 treadmills exactly—then your best financing method is probably an equipment loan.
-An equipment loan gives you access to funds to buy exactly what you need, when you need it, but pay off the purchase over time; and the more valuable the equipment is, the more cash you’re likely to get from your lender.
+If you have a single, clear purchase in mind—say, 10 treadmills—then your best financing method is probably an equipment loan.
 Keep in mind, though, that at the end of your loan you’ll own that equipment.
-Make sure it’s not a piece of equipment that you’ll end up getting rid of or upgrading in just a few years.
+Make sure it’s not a piece of equipment that you’ll discard or upgrade in a few years.

-To discover your loan options even more efficiently (and with less stress), work with a loan specialist.
-Leave them with the loan-related heavy lifting, so you have more time and energy to lift actual weights.
+To discover your loan options more efficiently (and with less stress), work with a loan specialist.
+Let them handle the loan-related heavy lifting, so you have more time and energy to lift actual weights.